-This section provides instructions on how to enable more detailed logging for the server and how to write this output to the server's JES2 output file and to the operator console (if required).
+Overview This section provides instructions on how to enable more detailed logging for the server and how to write this output to the server's JES2 output file and to the operator console (if required).
 This allows server events to be monitored.

-- 1. Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments). - 2.
-To enable logging to the server's JES2 output file, ensure that the orb_plugins configuration item includes "local_log_stream" among its settings in the configuration scope of the server, as follows:
+Steps The steps to complete this task are: Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments).
+To enable logging to the server's JES2 output file, ensure that the orb_plugins configuration item includes "local_log_stream" among its settings in the configuration scope of the server, as follows: orb_plugins = ["local_log_stream", "https", "soap"];

-'''

-...

-orb_plugins = ["local_log_stream", "https", "soap"];

-...

-'''